-When an HVAC capacitor fails, a few things can happen to the HVAC system.
+When an HVAC capacitor is failing, a few things can happen to the HVAC system.
 If the outdoor unit (condensor) capacitor fails, either the compressor won’t start at all, or the compressor will start but the outdoor fan will not work.
 In both cases the capacitor should be replaced.
-Although the system will provide cool air when the outdoor fan is not working, the refrigeration cycle will not happen properly or efficiently which can cause more damage to the HVAC system and compressor over time.
+Although the air conditioning system will provide cool air when the outdoor fan is not working, the refrigeration cycle will not happen properly or efficiently which can cause more damage to the HVAC system and compressor over time.

 If the indoor blower fan motors capacitor fails, the blower motor will not turn on, preventing air from flowing through the HVAC system and throughout the home.

 How much does it cost to replace AC capacitor?